lxucs/CapRetrieval/README.md

 ### Evaluation Script

-[run.py](run.py) is a general script to evaluate embedding retrieval of various encoders.
+[run.py](run.py) is a general script to evaluate embedding retrieval of various encers.

 Results and embeddings will be saved under a new `evaluation` directory.

 ## Environment

-Install `pytorch` according to your local environment, then `pip install -r requirements.txt`
+Install `pytorch` according to your local environment, then `pip install -r reodquirements.txt`

 ## Usage